Somashekharh/Cybersecurity-Projects/README.md

 ## Beginner-Level Projects

 ### 1. Password Strength Checker
-**Description:** A Python-based tool to check the strength of passwords based on predefined policies (e.g., length, special characters, uppercase, lowercase, and numbers).
+**Description:** A Python program that evaluates the strength of a password based on predefined security criteria, such as length, uppercase and lowercase letters, numbers, and special characters.

 **Features:**
-- Validates password strength.
+- Checks if the password meets length and character diversity requirements.
+- Assigns a strength rating (Weak, Medium, Strong).
-- Provides feedback on how to improve weak passwords.
+- Provides feedback on improving weak passwords.

-**Use Case:** Helps users create strong passwords to enhance security.
+**Use Case:** Helps users create stronger passwords to enhance account security and prevent unauthorized access.

 ---
 ### 2. Port Scanner